-From slave to rebel gladiator: The life of Spartacus - Fiona Radford
+From enslavement to rebel gladiator: The life of Spartacus - Fiona Radford

 - TEDEd Animation

 There are a number of references to Spartacus in pro-Roman sources, including two lengthier accounts from Appian (Civil Wars, 1.116-120) and Plutarch (Life of Crassus, 8-11), both written in the 1st and 2nd centuries AD and therefore between one or two hundred years after the revolt.
 Many of the events shown in the video can be found in these sources.
 The earliest accounts, written by men such as Varro and Sallust who lived through the conflict itself, are sadly very fragmentary.
 Some references, such as those in Cicero’s speeches, are brief and serve mostly to show that Spartacus’ name could be used as an insult or to inspire fear.
 Scholars over the years have attempted to reconcile these sources and patch them together to form as complete a picture as possible.
 This can be difficult, as some sources present a negative view of Spartacus, whereas others are unexpectedly positive.
 The historian Sallust (Histories, 3.91) describes him as a leader possessed with great strength and courage and Plutarch (Life of Crassus, 8.2) paints him as a wise leader.
 Within the various traditions, there are episodes that show Spartacus striving to be an effective leader and forge an army out of rebels and runaways.